pcad222/PINN-Magnetic-Field-Reconstruction/README.md

 For the rapidly varying STC field, the PINN is applied to experimental measurements to reconstruct the magnetic field profile.

-## Repository Structure

-- `data/` — datasets used for magnetic field reconstruction and analysis

 ## Data

 The repository contains datasets supporting the magnetic field reconstruction presented in the manuscript.